MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 weight: 4
 ---
 ## Overview
 Java adapters are based on the JAX-RS 2.0 specification.
-In other words, a Java adapter is a JAX-RS 2.0 service that can easily be deployed to a MobileFirst Server instance and has access to MobileFirst Server APIs.
+In other words, a Java adapter is a JAX-RS 2.0 service that can easily be deployed to a MobileFirst Server instance and has access to MobileFirst Server APIs and other 3rd party APIs.

 **Prerequisite:** Make sure to read the [Creating Java and JavaScript Adapters](../creating-adapters) tutorial first.